 If you are curious about the similarities, differences, and interdisciplinary opportunities within the standard rehabilitation team, check out our guide: OT vs. PT vs. SLP: Similarities and Differences.

-What, exactly, do occupational therapists do?
+What, exactly, does an occupational therapist do?

 If you’re considering a career in OT, it’s very important that you truly, completely familiarize yourself with occupational therapists’ work.
-This is a critical step before you decide to invest the time, money and energy needed to enter the profession.
+This is a critical step before you decide to invest the time, money, and energy needed to enter the profession.